therascreen KRAS RGQ PCR Kit

 The efficacy of the therascreen KRAS RGQ PCR Kit, in identifying patients as KRAS G12C mutation detected for treatment with KRAZATI (adagrasib) was demonstrated.
 The primary endpoint of ORR in KRAS G12C mutation-detected patients with measurable disease was 43% (36/83, 95% CI: 33%, 55%) which exceeded the hypothesized response rate of 23% reported with standard care and met the study acceptance criteria.

-Clinical study supporting use with Erbitux (cetuximab)1
+Clinical study supporting use with Erbitux (cetuximab) in CRC1

 A clinical performance study generated data supporting the clinical utility of the therascreen KRAS RGQ PCR Kit as a CDx test to enable selection of patients for treatment with Erbitux (cetuximab).
 Study CA225025 was a multicenter, open-label, randomized clinical trial conducted in 572 patients with EGFR-expressing, previously treated, metastatic CRC (mCRC).
 Patients were randomized (1:1) to receive either Erbitux (cetuximab) plus best supportive care (BSC) or BSC alone.
 Erbitux (cetuximab) was administered as a 400 mg/m2 initial dose, followed by 250 mg/m2 weekly until disease progression or unacceptable toxicity.